bootchk/testGimpPDB/testPDB/readme.txt

 This directory contains a nawk script to convert a pdb dump (pdb.txt) to json (pdb.json).
 And examples of said data files, which should be refreshed as gimp repository changes.

-pdb.json is used as the input to plug-ins/megaTestGimp. megaTestGimp is data-driven (pdb.json), automated test of PDB.
+pdb.json is used as the input to plug-ins/testGimpPDB. testGimpPDB is data-driven (pdb.json), automated test of PDB.

 For now the tests are fuzzy,
 i.e. with type valid but arbitrarily valued inputs to procedures under test,